FreakingLoki/portfolio/README.md

 - [x] added animation effects to the dropdown cards on resume.html by modifying their max-height property with JavaScript
 - [ ] maybe add some small animation the the main h1 header on index.html on hover
 - [ ] make the JH logo interactive and when clicked open a navigation menu to all of my projects
-- [ ] add an "about me" page detailing my hobbies etc.?
-- [ ] maybe add a "my favorite resources" slide with links to things like coolors.co and the css practice games
 - [ ] add a downloadable PDF version of my resume? not sure if this is possible with GitHub Pages, further research is required first